 Sprawling, massive Canada contains everything from six time zones to a series of ecosystems so diverse you could conceivably encounter polar bears and grizzly bears on the same trip.

 One of Earth's most welcoming places.
 Where folks invite you to linger awhile.
-Rocky shores practically pose for your photos.
+Rocky shores with sweeping coastal views await.
 Local wines and unbelievably fresh produce and seafood reveal their harvesters' love of the land and ocean.
 Can a week-long trip add years to your life?
-In Nova Scotia, it's easy to believe it.
+In Nova Scotia, down trails less traveled, it's easy to believe it.